-The Heuchera sanguinea ‘Leuchtkäfer’ is a genus from the Saxifragaceae family and is commonly named coral bells.
-The coral bells is native to the western part of North America.
+The Heuchera sanguinea ‘Leuchtkäfer’ is a genus from the Saxifragaceae family.
+The common name for Heuchera is coral bells or alumroot.
+This coral bells is native to the western part of North America.
 Sanguinea is Latin and means blood-red.

 The stems of the flowers of the Heuchera sanguinea ‘Leuchtkäfer’ are about 28 inches (70 centimeters) high and rise above the foliage.
 The leaves are somewhat marbled and reach a height of about 12 inches (30 centimeters).
 The flower stems are leafless sturdy and stay upright.
 The flowers are red but have a tendency towards pink and they bloom for a long time.